abyzovlab/CNVpytor/examples/manhattan.md

 <img src="https://raw.githubusercontent.com/abyzovlab/CNVpytor/master/imgs/manhattan.png>

-Import RD signal for each sample and calculate histograms with specified bin size.
+Import RD signal for each sample from bam/sam/cram file and calculate histograms with specified bin size.
 It can be any positive intiger divisible by 100.
 We use 100000 in this example

 ```